juloelker/Julie-JS-Project12-Color-Game-for-Toddlers/README.md

 When: the kid clicks the button repeatedly
 Then: the background color changes, cycling through 7 colors of the rainbow in order: red, pink, orange, yellow, green, blue, purple

-This is a first pass at writing an event-driven function to show each color to a young child in rainbow order.
+As of 3/15/2021, this is not working yet.
+It's my first pass at writing an event-driven function to show each color to a young child in rainbow order.
+I thought of it because my granddaughter, who is 2 1/2, has just learned her colors, and she loves holding up objects and announcing the color.

 Future enhancements:
 audio to tell the kid to click the button, audio to tell the name of the color when it changes,